 Demonstrate your support for the entire cultural community by joining CBCA.

 - Access to Night At… member events, which are monthly behind the scenes cultural performances and experiences.
 Member businesses and organizations receive two tickets per employee for events on a first come, first served basis.
 See the current list of Night At… events below

 - Substantial savings with member pricing for Leadership Arts, Business for the Arts Awards luncheon, Economic Activity Study of Metro Denver Culture roll-out event and Arts + Industry Forums

 - Member pricing for advertising in the Business for the Arts Awards luncheon program book

-- Receive relevant arts and cultural news through Inside Track, CBCA’s member e-newsletter, that often includes special discounts to art events and organizations.
+- Relevant arts and cultural news received through Inside Track, CBCA’s member e-newsletter, that often includes special discounts to art events and organizations

 - Listing on CBCA’s online member directory

 - Member companies’ employees and executive leadership also have opportunities to get more engaged with CBCA by serving on a committee and/or board of trustees

 - Invitation to free Member Orientation events, which provide opportunities for networking with other members.
 Food and drink is provided by CBCA